Fashion of Madonna: Impact in the sector and depictions

+Journalists from Hank Stuever (Washington Post) to Emily Nussbaum (New York) have elaborated articles highlighting her magazine covers.
+Rettenmund also created a listicle for Logo TV in 2018, and in 2014 for his own blog, BoyCulture, of her greatest and essential magazine covers, respectively.
+Jann S. Wenner included her in the book Rolling Stone 50 Years of Covers (2018).

 Fashion trends

 Over the course of various decades, Madonna earned a reputation as a fashion trendsetter.
 In Hollywood Goes Shopping (2000), David Desser and Garth Jowett named her a "perpetual fashion" trendsetter.

-In 2000, American fashion scholar Harold Koda explained Madonna's effect, making the comparison with pieces like corsets worn with trousers and saying they would never realistically have been picked up by a lot of people, but when she does it, it becomes inscribed on the cultural consciousness.
-Kal Ruttenstein of Bloomingdale's describes that her influence "validates".

-Continued influence
+The reputation drastically changed turning the 21st century, although editors from some fashion magazines including British Vogue, Elle and American Vogue referred she continued to hold the status.
+In 2000, American fashion scholar Harold Koda explained her effect on public, saying she helped garments enter into "cultural consciousness".
+The same year, Kal Ruttenstein from Bloomingdale's describes that her influence "validates".
+In 1990, fashion editor Robin Givhan dedicated an article where explored how many followed her style, saying "It's the trickle-down effect that is so scary — the vast power that Madonna wields over the styles of the masses".

+Critical commentaries

-As some trends initiated or propelled by Madonna have either remained or emerged again years later, an editor of L'Officiel commented that she marked "real periods".
+Multiple fashion magazines noted how some trends initiated or propelled by Madonna have either remained or emerged again years later.
+On this, an editor of L'Officiel commented in 2020, that she marked "real periods".
 In 2015, Harper's Bazaar also mentioned "she cemented looks that remain culturally significant today".
 In 2021, Daisy Maldonado from Yahoo! described how she "catapulted trends we still wear today", prompting to add "world still following her trends".
 The same year, Carmen Martínez Pita from Cosmopolitan explored trends propelled by Madonna that are still in use.
 In 2023, Vanity Fair Italia analyzed Madonna's trends of a 40-year career through her hair, described as a Hairpedia, saying some of them still being sported.
 Design historian Jennifer Grayer Moore, delineates Madonna as a "catalyst for myriad long-lived fashion trends".